 The trademark is submitted by intermediary Abril Abogados from Madrid, Spain.
-This company has often acted in the name of Samsung, the name Neuro Game Booster, software for AI optimized gaming, was established at the beginning of this year.
+This company has often acted in the name of Samsung; the name Neuro Game Booster, software for AI-optimized gaming, was established at the beginning of this year.

-The trademark for Samsung Make & Play 3D is categorized as Class 9, with the description; ‘Camera module for smartphones; Time-of-flight (TOF) optical sensors for smartphones; Spatial, depth and distance sensors for smartphones; 3D scan sensors for smartphones; Software for smartphones and mobile devices for use in improving the quality of digital photos and photos taken.”
+The trademark for Samsung Make & Play 3D is categorized as Class 9, with the description; ‘Camera module for smartphones; Time-of-flight (TOF) optical sensors for smartphones; Spatial, depth, and distance sensors for smartphones; 3D scan sensors for smartphones; Software for smartphones and mobile devices for use in improving the quality of digital photos and photos were taken.”

-Galaxy Note 10 gets improved camera system
+Galaxy Note 10 gets an improved camera system.

-According to Twitterer Ice Universe, who more often reveals revealing news about Samsung Galaxy smartphones, Samsung will also equip the camera of the new Note with three variable aperture settings.
+According to Twitterer Ice Universe, which more often reveals revealing news about Samsung Galaxy smartphones, Samsung will also equip the camera of the new Note with three variable aperture settings.
 With the S10 series, this is limited to two steps; f / 1.5 and f / 2.4.
 An extra step seems to be added, f / 1.8.
 Ideal for taking sharp portrait photos with a blurred background, but this extra step can also be useful in poor light conditions.